 Posts by Karen Haller

 Hello colour lover!
-Did you know an estimated 224 million roses world-wide are grown for Valentine’s Day with 198 million in the US alone[1]?
+Did you know an estimated 250 million roses world-wide are grown for Valentine’s Day[1]?
 That’s a lot of love going around.
-And it will probably come as no surprise that red is the most popular colour accounting for around 72% of roses sold in the…
+And it will probably come as no surprise that red is the most popular colour accounting for around 83% of roses sold[2].
+If blue is the colour related to January, February…

 Read MoreHow to not get caught up in the ‘Monday Blues’